-Lessons from the First Five Months
+Lessons from the First Four Months

 The Task Force will recommend mechanisms for promoting community outreach and engagement in its final report due July 2020.
-The Task Force will continue to work with communities, the racial and ethnic commissions, tribes, and agency staff in 2020 to form these recommendations.
+The Task Force will continue to work with communities, the ethnic commissions, and agency staff in 2020 to form these recommendations.
 The Task Force recognizes this one-year project does not provide sufficient time nor staffing to fully engage communities across Washington, and this work must continue with the Office of Equity and state agencies.
-Below are some observations from the Task Force's first five months of community engagement.
+Below are some observations from the Task Force's first four months of community engagement.